 Can I make my own proofing box that’s heated with a bowl of hot water?

-Er, kinda.
-Well yes, a bowl of boiling water in a small box is going to increase humidity, alongside temperature.
-The issue lies where the water heats the area up quickly, and then it cools down again.
+Kinda, a bowl of boiling water in a small box will increase humidity, alongside temperature.
+The issue lies where the water heats the area up quickly and cools down again.
 This isn’t great for an even crumb structure.
 I’d rather use this technique in an insulated environment alongside a steady heat source such as a microwave light or oven – with a little bit of water for moisture.

 You can actually buy one of these: